14 Things Great Content Writers Do That Average Writers Do Not

 And for a contrarian view on the writing every day, you may enjoy this post by Cal Newport

-Barry Dunlop is a lifelong Entrepreneur, Business Coach and Sales Turnaround Expert who is passionate about helping business owners grow their businesses and make a positive difference in the world.
-You can contact Barry HERE or connect with Barry on LinkedIn
+Barry Dunlop is a lifelong Entrepreneur, Business Coach and Sales Turnaround Expert who is passionate about helping business owners grow their businesses and make a positive change in the world.
+Please contact Barry HERE or connect with Barry on LinkedIn